chendravid/100meter-app/README.md

 # 100meter

-A simple web app for checking the distance you travelled from a set point (Which should be your home unless you're naughty).
+A (very) simple web app for checking the distance you travelled from a set point (Which should be your home unless you're naughty).

 Created to help comply with new Israeli COVID-19 regulations, requiring citizens to remain no more than 100m from home.
 Not accurate due to browser GPS limitations.
 Use at own risk.

-Requires allowing location services to be enabled.
+Requires browser location services to be enabled to run, which requires SSL unless on localhost.

 Not really useful on a desktop :)